Discovery-IDRs/predIDR/docs/file_management.md

 ## Code Style

-We will follow [PEP8](https://www.python.org/dev/peps/pep-0008/) conventions.
+We will broadly follow [PEP8](https://www.python.org/dev/peps/pep-0008/) conventions.
+To ensure our code is readable for a broad audience, use comments liberally and separate logical sections with blank lines.

 ## Documentation and Metadata

 ## Version Control

-We are using GitHub to version our project and collaboratively write code.
+We are using GitHub to version our project and collaboratively write code using a fork and pull model.
+To contribute to this project, first fork the repository, make the changes and push them to your fork, and initiate a pull request to be reviewed by a team member before incorporating the modifications into the shared repo.

-## Data Storage
+## Data and Storage

+Raw data will be saved in the top level `data/` directory and the output of any analyses will be stored alongside the script that generates it in its `out/` directory.
+Data is considered "read-only" and thus will never be edited.

 Data will not be versioned with git and will instead be stored on our [Google Drive](https://drive.google.com/drive/folders/1h2HrEapw4jll0k-yVxKWsmqtmQxOabCZ?usp=sharing).
-The directory structure of the Drive storage will exactly match that of the repository where data is output and stored on your local machines.
+The directory structure of the Drive storage will exactly match that of the repository where data is output and stored on the local machines.
 No other files, however, will be stored in Drive.